sbddesign/bui/packages/demo-react/README.md

 ## Notes

-- Web components work seamlessly with React 19
+- The React app currently uses `@ts-ignore` for web component JSX types
-- CSS variables from the tokens package are imported for styling
+- The HTML demo provides a cleaner way to test the TypeScript functionality
-- Inter font is loaded for consistent typography
+- Focus is on demonstrating the TypeScript button component, not complex React patterns